MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/delete-users-from-services-azure-ad.md

 ---
-title: Delete users from an Azure DevOps organization that's connected to Azure Active Directory
+title: Delete users from an organization in Azure DevOps that's connected to Azure Active Directory
 description: Steps for how to delete users from Azure DevOps connected to Azure Active Directory (Azure AD) via the Azure portal ms.prod: devops ms.technology: devops-accounts